-EC Regulation 715/2009 requires European-wide Network Codes and Guidelines to be developed by ENTSOG to harmonise the applicable rules aimed at facilitating market integration.
+Regulation (EC) No. 715/2009 requires European-wide Network Codes and Guidelines to be developed by ENTSOG to harmonise the applicable rules aimed at facilitating market integration.

-The currently foreseen Network Codes and the Guidelines have been developed.
-ENTSOG is required to monitor the implementation of the Network Codes and the Guidelines and their effect on the harmonisation of applicable rules aimed at facilitating market integration, which will continue in 2023 and beyond.
+All the so-far foreseen Network Codes and the Guidelines have been developed.
+ENTSOG is required to monitor the implementation of the Network Codes and the Guidelines and their effect on the harmonisation of applicable rules aimed at facilitating market integration and transparent rules, which will continue in 2024 and beyond.
 ENTSOG will also continue to actively participate in the further development of the Network Codes and Guidelines through the Functionality Process as well as any formal regulatory amendment process which might be initiated in the future, as required.
 Additionally, ENTSOG will consider any specific legislative developments arising from the European Commission's 'Fit for 55' legislative package.
-In particular, potential changes or new Network Codes arising from the Hydrogen and Decarbonised Gas Markets Package will need to be considered.
+In particular, potential changes or new Network Codes arising from the Hydrogen and Decarbonised Gas Package, which was proposed by the EC in 2021, will need to be considered, as well as the EC's Net Zero Industry Act proposed in 2023.

-In relation to transparency, specific obligations for gas TSOs have been introduced through Regulation (EC) No 715/2009, defining the basic transparency rules further specified in Chapter 3 of Annex I (and its amendments).
-Reporting obligations have been added following the REMIT regulation including its Implementing Acts.
+More specifically in relation to transparency, specific obligations for gas TSOs have been introduced through Regulation (EC) No. 715/2009, defining the basic transparency rules further specified in Chapter 3 of Annex I (and its amendments).
+Reporting obligations have been added following the REMIT Regulation including its Implementing Acts.
 ENTSOG will also continue to deliver on these requirements and implement necessary updates.